+Manhattan Town Center features their Holiday Music Festival, which started Sunday.
 Check Manhattan Town Center for information on music performances.
 And don’t forget to visit Santa, each Mon-Sat until 8 (special Sunday/Christmas Eve times)!
 Mayor's Lighted Christmas Parade takes stage Dec.
-7 (Santa's MTC appearance that day: 11-5).
+6 (Santa's MTC appearance that day: 11-5).

 Wrap It Up at MAC

-The 20th annual holiday season for Wrap It Up extravaganza at Manhattan Arts Center features artwork from local artists.
+The 21st annual holiday season for Wrap It Up extravaganza at Manhattan Arts Center features artwork from local artists.
 With very few exceptions, artists have Manhattan connections or live right here.
-This year’s total, close to 100.
 Select the artwork that will bring a smile to your loved one’s face, and maybe even melt a friend’s heart!
 Give the gift of artwork, courtesy of Wrap It Up in Manhattan.

 Holiday music performances

 Upcoming performances at McCain Auditorium are sure to put you in the holiday spirit.
 “A Swingin’ Little Christmas starring Jane Lynch on Dec.
 10 and Travis Tritt Dec.
 13.

 McCain Performance Series Just down the road from Manhattan at the Columbian Theatre in Wamego, catch Joseph Hall’s Elvis Tribute Dec.
 13 & 14.
 At CL Hoover Opera House in Junction City, 1st Infantry Division Band Holiday Concert will play Dec 13-15.